The Chinese Shar Pei was developed to guard, hunt, herd, and fight. He is known for his characteristic devotion to his humans.

 This is a moderately active dog that can do well with a fair amount of daily exercise.
 Usually, it will be enough just to take your dog for a short walk once or twice a day.

-This is a dog that will always strive for a leader position, which is why it’s necessary to remind him that his attempts to be a leader will not be successful.
+This is a dog that will always strive for a leadership position, which is why it’s necessary to remind him that his attempts to be a leader will not be successful.

 Proper exercise is especially important if your Chinese Shar Pei will spend a lot of time indoors.
 This is a calm and sensitive dog that will do well in an apartment or a house without a yard.